Seahawk Condor: Design and development

 The aircraft was designed to comply with the US FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 254 lb.
 The aircraft has a standard empty weight of 240 lb.
 It features a cable-braced high-wing, open cockpit, tricycle landing gear and a single engine in pusher configuration.
-The aircraft closely resembles the contemporary Quicksliver MX.
+The aircraft closely resembles the contemporary Quicksilver MX.

 The aircraft is made from bolted-together aluminum tubing, with the wings and tail surfaces covered in Dacron sailcloth.
 Its 32 ft span wing is cable-braced from a single tube kingpost.
 The landing gear does not incorporate suspension.
 The standard powerplant supplied was the Kawasaki 440 which produces 40 hp.
 The aircraft has a power-off glide ratio of 7:1.

 The reported assembly time from the factory-supplied kit is 75 hours.

 The aircraft was produced in two versions, the Condor II and III.